Table of Contents

 At the peak of his powers by 1963, Lampa clocked 10.6 to win the BPISAA title and 21.8.
 Both national junior records.
 Clocking 11.0 in 1965.

-In the 1966 Asian Games, he ran a slumberish 23.0 and was eliminated from the heats.
+In the 1966 Asian Games, he ran a slumberish 23.0 eliminating him from the heats.
 He further improved his 200m to 21.6 in 1969.
-In 1970 he was disqualified in a BPISAA Final for elbowing Tokal Mokalam.
+In 1970 he was disqualified by the officials in a BPISAA Final for elbowing Tokal Mokalam.

-Lampa, an ebullient and optimistic man, motivated his athletes by encouraging them.
+Lampa, a buoyant and optimistic man, motivated his athletes by encouraging them.